AndrewBanks10/simpler-redux/README.md

 -   `storeIsDefinedCallback` - Once the module's react component render is called for the first time, this callback will be invoked with the simpler redux store and the `stateAccessors` function as parameters.
 So it will be called before any possible user interactions.
 -   `noStoreParameterOnServiceFunctions` - Used in conjunction with `storeIsDefinedCallback`.
 This will cause simpler-redux to not add the store parameter when calling the service functions.
 This should not be used for shared modules.
 -   `reducerKey` - Used only in conjunction with `initialUIState`.
 When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
 -   `initialUIState` - Used only in conjunction with `reducerKey`.
 When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
 This can be only used when your react component props only needs state from the declarative state definition `initialUIState`.
 Do not specify this and `selectors`.
+If this is not specified and `initialState` is then `initialUIState` will default to `initialState`.
+-   `initialState` - Used only in conjunction with `reducerKey`.
+When both of these are specified simpler-redux will build the reducer that manages the state at `reducerKey`.
+If this is not specified and `initialUIState`is then `initialState` will default to `initialUIState`.
 -   `isDynamicReducer` - Supports dynamic loading of the component and the reducer.
-If the value is set to true then you must also specify the `rootReducersObject` parameter of your `registerSimplerRedux` call.
-Otherwise, simpler-redux will throw an exception indicating that you must do this.
+If you specify the `rootReducersObject` parameter of your `registerSimplerRedux` call then simpler-redux automatically assumes isDynamicReducer is true.
+Set this to false if you want to manually load your reducer in the global reducers object for a specific react component.
 - `selectorList` - An array of {selectors, keylist[list of selector keys]}.
 This allows combining selectors from different modules into one in order to build a mapStateToProps that includes key/values from other reducers keys including the component reducer selectors.
 If you specify keylist then you can include only a subset of the selectors indtead of all of them.
 Below is an example.
 ```javascript